PorterGeo New Search GoBack Geology References

 - The Safonivske and Nikolokozelske deposits are around 90 km SSW and south respectively of Zhovti Vody.

-The largest deposits are Severinskoye, Michurinskoye and Vatutinskoye.
+The largest deposits were Severinskoye, Michurinskoye and Vatutinskoye.
 Michurinske was the first large deposit and was discovered in 1964, although mineralisation had been identified at Pervomayskoye and Zheltorechenskoye in 1945 and 1946 respectively and mined from 1959.
 Most of the deposits are exploited by underground workings to depths of up to 700 m below the surface (as at Michurinske) although some open pit mining was undertaken in deposits close to Zhovti Vody.

 In addition to the albitite-style mineralisation, several of the smaller deposits (Yuzhnoye, Kalinovskoye, Lozovatskoye) are associated with pegmatite-type potassium metasomatism and close in the age to the regional granitisation.

-In 2000 resources/reserves included: Severinske - 64 000 t U at an average grade of 0.1%U; Vatutinskoye - 25 500 t U: Michurinskoye - 27 000 t U; Yuzhnoye, Kalinovskoye and Lozovatskoye - 15 000 t U.
+In 2000 resources/reserves included: Severinske - 64 000 t U at an average grade of 0.1% U; Vatutinskoye - 25 500 t U: Michurinskoye - 27 000 t U; Yuzhnoye, Kalinovskoye and Lozovatskoye - 15 000 t U.

 Few figures are available on historic production although two tailings dumps at Zhovti Vody contain 19 Mt and 45 Mt of radioactive waste respectively from operations between 1959 and 1982.
 Similar dumps at Dniprodzerzhinsk, which operated from 1947 to 1990 contain 42 Mt of radioactive waste.

-The most recent source geological information used to prepare this decription was dated: 2007.
+The most recent source geological information used to prepare this decription was dated: 2020.
+Record last updated: 17/6/2024

 This description is a summary from published sources, the chief of which are listed below.